FAQs for Integrators

 A: Maybe.
 It would depend on the implementation.

-Images of charts are definitely not good enough for calculating a centile from, although many GP software packages do it this way, it's poor practice and it's why the API needed to exist in the first place.
-BUT, since we are calculating the centiles for you, then the chart is only for displaying the trend.
-An image could be used, but we would advise against it generally.
+Images of charts are definitely not good enough for calculating a centile from, although many GP software packages do it this way.
+It is poor practice, and it's why the API needed to exist in the first place.
+However, since we are calculating the centiles for you, the chart is only for displaying the trend.
+An image could be used, but we generally advise against it.

-The problem with images is that it is very easy to accidentally have an offset or scaling error that means that some plotted points are in the right place, and some are not.
-Best practice is always to use the same vector graphic tooling to both construct the lines and plot the points, to avoid offsets/scaling inaccuracy.
-If you are using an image (please don't) then you must ensure you're selecting the correct one for the data you're presenting, and that the scaling and offset is not just programmed to be correct, but clinically tested to be correct!
+It is very easy to accidentally offset or incorrectly scale images, leading to some correctly plotted points, but others not.
+The best practice is to always use the same vector graphic tooling to both construct lines and plot the points, avoiding offsets/scaling inaccuracy.
+If you use an image (against our advice), you must ensure the correct one is selected for the presented data.
+More, you must ensure scaling and offset are not just programmed to be correct, but also clinically tested to be correct!